lacuna-exe/docs/docs/commands.md

 ## c!settimeoutrole

-Set a member's score (or multiple members' scores)
+Set up a timeout role.

 **Usage:** `c!settimeoutrole <role> <fails> <time> [<duration>]`
 - `<role>`: The role you want the timeout role to be.
 If you plan on using the role name, surround it with quotation marks.